-- It is possible to add or remove a SCSI device without rebooting a running system?
+- Is it possible to add or remove a SCSI device without rebooting a running system?

 - Can you scan a SCSI bus for new or missing SCSI devices without rebooting?